 So the government can’t step in?

-The government has nothing to do with it.
 No, the government has nothing to do with it and this is the internal matter of the judiciary.

 So you agree with Justice Chelameshwar that there have been slip-ups in case allocation?